ispras/web-scraper-chrome-extension/README.md

 Web Scraper will navigate the site accordingly and extract all data.
 Scraped data later can be exported as CSV.

-#### Chrome Store Version
-You can find a version of this extension in the [Chrome store][chrome-store].
-Please compare the Chrome store version with the version history in this readme to find out which features are supported.

 #### Latest Version
 To run the latest version you need to [download the project][latest-releases] to your system and [follow the description on Google][get-started-chrome]) (select the `extension` folder).